skaluzka/makbet/README.rst

   ``MAKBET_PROFILES=1`` CLI option),
 - generating **DOT** output showing relations between tasks (this feature can be enabled by ``MAKBET_DOT=1`` CLI option),
+- it is pretty well documented,
+- has a couple of quite nice examples,
 - minimal system requirements (see below).

 |